-On hot summer days, cool off in the shade of the 14th Street Passage.
-The 4,000-square-foot stretch is also the meeting place for High Line tours, departing every Tuesday at 6:30pm during the summer months.
-Down below, take in exotic eats, top-notch denim and striking art.
+On hot summer days, cool off in the shade of the 14th Street Passage, a 4,000-square-foot stretch.
+It's near here that Tuesday evening stargazing sessions take place.
+Down below, take in exotic eats, fashionable boutiques and striking art.

 Dining: Spice Market

 Jean-Georges Vongerichten's sprawling Asian restaurant, which first opened its doors in 2004, focuses on the street food the owner enjoyed during his travels in the Far East.
 The menu offers everything from charred chili-rubbed beef skewers with Thai basil dipping sauce to caramelized banana with spiced milk chocolate sauce.
 It's delicious.